paddymul/buckaroo/docs/source/FAQ.rst

   You could write a transform which reads all `dropcol` forms and rewrites it to a single `dropcols` command.

   Alternatively, you could write a command that instead of subtractively reducing a dataframe, builds up a new dataframe from an explicit list of columns.
 That is also a type of transform that could be written.

-*  **Is DCF meant to repalce knowledge of python/pandas**

-   No, DCF helps experienced pandas devs quickly build and try the transformations they already know.
-Transformation names stay very close to the underlying pandas names.
-DCF makes different transforms more discoverable than reading obscure blogposts and half working stackoverflow submissions.
-Different transformations can be quickly tried without a lot of reading and tinkering to see if it is the transform you want.
-Finally, all transformations are emitted as python code.
-That python code can be a starting point.